-The following procedure outlines the format for pre-plea, dispositional, subsequent and supplemental reports.
+The following procedure outlines the format for Deferred Entry of Judgment, Pre-Plea, Disposition, Placement Suitability, and Supplemental reports.
 The format for these reports is flexible and can be modified to fit the unique circumstances of individual cases.
 Specialized reports may differ in that they include additional information relative to the nature of the report.
-Specialized reports are referred to in the following Procedure Manual Items (PMIs): PMI 2-5-001 (WIC 241.1 Joint Assessment Procedure and Probation Officer's WIC 241.1 Report to the Juvenile Court), 2-5-004

-(Juvenile Court Suitability Investigation and Report Pursuant to WIC 707), PMI 2-5-005 (Intercounty Transfers of Wardship Jurisdiction), PMI 2-5-012 (Deferred Entry of Judgment), and PMI 2-6-201 (Juvenile Placement Referral Process).
+Specialized reports are referred to in the following Procedure Manual Items (PMIs): PMI 2-5-001 (WIC 241.1 Joint Assessment Procedure and Probation Officer's WIC 241.1 Report to the Juvenile Court), 2-5-004 (Juvenile Court Suitability Investigation and Report Pursuant to WIC 707), PMI 2-5-005 (Intercounty Transfers of Wardship Jurisdiction), PMI 2-5-012 (Deferred Entry of Judgment), and PMI 2-6-201 (Juvenile Placement Referral Process).